Library of Congress National Audio-Visual Conservation Center

-In Culpeper, VA, a DPR team completed this unique, “once-in-a-lifetime” project to transform a former underground Federal Reserve cash storage and computer operations facility, originally born from the Cold War, into the National Audio Visual Conservation Center (NAVCC).
+In Culpeper, VA, DPR completed this unique, “once-in-a-lifetime” project to transform a former underground Federal Reserve cash storage and computer operations facility, originally born from the Cold War, into the National Audio Visual Conservation Center (NAVCC).

-- The complete interior demolition and renovation of the existing 135,000-sq.-ft., three-story building to store all media except nitrate;
+- The complete interior demolition and renovation of the existing 135,000-sq.-ft., three-story building to store all media except nitrate

-- A Central Plant Building, consisting of a new building constructed at grade behind the Collections Building;
+- A Central Plant Building, consisting of a new building constructed at grade behind the Collections Building

 - Nitrate Film Storage Vaults, which are in two connected buildings each with 60 individual four-hour rated film vaults, together with associated equipment building and equipment mezzanine, totaling about 47,000 sq. ft.

 Spanning nearly five and a half acres, the building's green roof helps filter pollutants and CO2 out of the air and reduces the heating and cooling loads on the structure.
 It is one of the largest of its kind on the East Coast.